aweijnitz/Hygrometer/README.md

 Basic Arduino sketch to measure relative humidity and temperature using an EFS-10 and an LM135.

+Sample results can be found here.
+[Example logdata as interactive graph](http://wohnung.se/arduino/hygrometer/data.html)

+The data set has been post processed with sub sampling to reduce the amount of data to load.

 ## Installing/building
 - Build the cicuit below
 - Clone or download this project